The Ultimate Travel Guide to Tasiilaq

 When it comes to eating dinner in Tasiilaq, your best options are found at the three main accommodation providers.

 If you choose the catered option at Arctic Dream you can look forward to delicious home-cooked meals and a large buffet breakfast.
 The menu depends on what is available locally and whatever takes the fancy of the cook – but there is always plenty of delicious food on the table.

 Dinners at the Red House feature Greenlandic produce with an Italian twist.
-Whale and seal meat are often on the menu, and although you can just turn up on the night, it is better if you book in advance earlier in the day.
+Whale and seal meat are often on the menu, and although you can just turn up at night, it is better if you book in advance earlier in the day.

 The Hotel Angmagssalik offers breakfast for their guests, but also lunch and dinner for anyone in town – as long as you let them know in advance.
 The menu is not a la carte, but rather a daily offer that the cook determines in the morning.